Typeforms are publicly available to anyone who has the link to them. Need to restrict access to yours? Then read on…

 - If they type in the code incorrectly or they do not type anything, the rest of the form remains hidden.

-3. Add a Logic jump to the error Statement question so that it redisplays the password entry and doesn’t skip to the questions you want to restrict.
+3. Add Logic to the error Statement question so that it redisplays the entry and doesn’t skip to the questions you want to restrict.

-4. Make sure you distribute the password or pin code to your audience before sharing the typeform!
+4. Make sure you distribute the access code or pin to your audience before sharing the typeform!

 Here is an example typeform where we are planning a team building event, which is not a public event, and we’d like to restrict access to the registration form:

-(shhh, the password is #askawesomely and yes, it’s case-sensitive!)
+(shhh, the access code is #askawesomely and yes, it’s case-sensitive!)